stoeps13/connections-doc/source/admin/admin/r_admin_dogear_config_properties.md

 |Configuration property|Description|
 |----------------------|-----------|
 |activeContentFilter.enabled|Bookmarks provides a filter that prevents users from using rich text descriptions with malicious scripts that are executed when other users visit bookmarks.
-You can disable this filter to provide richer options for content in any Bookmarks text input field. **Note:** Disabling this filter introduces vulnerability to XSS and other types of malicious attack.
+You can disable this filter to provide richer options for content in any Bookmarks text input field. !!! note
+    Disabling this filter introduces vulnerability to XSS and other types of malicious attack.
 See *Securing applications from malicious attack* for additional information.

 The default value is "true" and can be set to "false" if you wish not to filter active content.|
 |bookmark.openInNewWindow|Controls the window behavior when users click on a bookmark.
 When the value is True, clicking a bookmark will open the URL in a new window.
 When False, the bookmark opens in the same window.|